Chitresh8/Chitresh8/README.md

 - 💬 Interest to learn new things to enhance my skills....!!!
 - 📫 Reach me on LinkedIn:www.linkedin.com/in/chitresh-babu-alavuru-3a3085293 ...🙂
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact:I enjoy experimenting with new CSS frameworks and creating animated React components in my free time and taking Interviews for the React JS Front End
+- ⚡ Fun fact:I enjoy experimenting with new CSS frameworks and creating animated React components in my free time.
-     Developer.
 - 🎯 Goal: To become a Full Stack Developer...
 -->